 1. Direct Contracts – the contract is made between the client company and the contractors’ own limited company or umbrella company.

 2. via Agencies – one contract is made between the client company and the recruitment agency, and another between the recruitment agency and the contractors’ own limited company or umbrella company.

 In this article, we look at the two key business structures used by contractors – the limited company and umbrella company.

 If you set up your own limited company, you will become a company director.
-As one of almost 1.8 million companies registered in the UK, you will have a number of statutory and financial obligations; you will have to submit annual accounts to Companies House (the registrar of companies in the UK), run the company solvently and responsibly, and meet your HMRC tax deadlines.
+As one of almost 1.8 million actively trading companies registered in the UK, you will have a number of statutory and financial obligations; you will have to submit annual accounts to Companies House (the registrar of companies in the UK), run the company solvently and responsibly, and meet your HMRC tax deadlines.